 We were fortunate to have an excellent guide by the name of Sa who was born in Siem Reap and has guided for many large travel companies including National Geographic.
 Sky, our driver, was also excellent, safe, reliable and on time.
 During the 4 days, we travelled in an air-conditioned car and had water supplied.

-We purchased a 3-day ticket each which cost us in 2019 USD 62 per person.
+We purchased a 3-day ticket each which cost us USD 62 per person.

 Day 1 Beng Mealea and Tonle Sap